TranPhucVinh/C/Application layer/HTTP/TCP socket for HTTP client/README.md

 **Note**: All the program below only works with Unix socket, and don't work in Windows.

-### Sending data between 2 TCP client
+### Sending data between only 2 TCP client

 * ``tcp-client.c``
 * ``tcp-server.c``

-TCP client sends entered string to TCP server.
+TCP client sends the entered string to TCP server.
+TCP server can't receive the message from one more TCP client.

 Sending and receiving process can be executed with